CESNET/simplesamlphp-module-authswitcher/README.md

 If a user should only use MFA, set `mfaEnforced` user attribute to a non-empty value.
 You can fill this attribute any way you like, for example from LDAP or from database.

+If the user has no MFA tokens and `mfaEnforced` is non-empty, it is ignored (to prevent lock-outs).

 When the attribute is not empty, single factor authentication is not considered.
 Therefore, when an SP requests `SFA` or `PasswordProtectedTransport` specifically, the authentication will fail.

 ## Add additional attributes when MFA is performed